 Let’s hope he is around for many more years to come.
 He’s very lucky to still be here now!

 Travis is featured in the movie ‘On Any Sunday, The Next Chapter’

-The movie is reviewed in my post Dirt Bike Movies – 5 You Must See
+Read more about the movie in my post: Dirt Bike Movies – 5 You Must See

 Have you ever seen any of Travis’ shows?
-If there’s another famous rider you’d like to see a Bio on please leave me a comment below.
+Is there another famous rider you’d like to see a Bio on?
+Please feel free to leave me a comment below.